 Under Israeli law, the boards of directors of companies whose shares are publicly traded are required to include at least two members who qualify as external directors.
-Each of our current external directors, Dr. Avraham Molcho and Ms. Nurit Benjamini, was elected as an external director by our shareholders in July 2010.
-Their third terms expired in July 2019, at which time they were each re-elected by the shareholders of the Company for an additional three-year term as external directors.
+Each of our current external directors, Dr. Avraham Molcho and Ms. Nurit Benjamini, was re-elected as an external director by our shareholders in July 2019 for an additional three-year term.